ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 ## Institutional Login

 25. Create a UnitedID account if you do not already have one at https://app.unitedid.org/signup/ and enable a way to get a security token by going to 'Manage security tokens' after signing up
 20. Visit https://qa.orcid.org/signin and use the Institutional account option to sign in using "United ID" as the institution and the UnitedID account you just created.
-Complete steps to link it to the Individual account the account created in steps 1 and 2.
+Complete steps to link it to the Individual account created in steps 1 and 2.
 21. On the notification in the orange box at the top of the page to link the account to State University, click connect, you'll be taken to the OAuth page.
 Click 'Deny'  and return to the record.
 22. Visit https://qa.orcid.org/signout
 23. Visit https://qa.orcid.org/oauth/authorize?client_id=APP-6QJHHJ6OH7I9Z5XO&response_type=code&scope=/authenticate&redirect_uri=https://developers.google.com/oauthplayground
 24. Sign in using a Google account not linked to an existing ORCID record
 25. Complete steps to link the Google account to the account created today
-26. Check that after linking the account you are taken back to the authorize page not to my-orcid
+26. Check that after linking the account you are taken back to the authorize page, not to my-orcid
-27. Click Deny on the authorization- check that you are taken to the Google OAuth Playground with a Deny error
+27. Click Deny on the authorization -- check that you are taken to the Google OAuth Playground with a Deny error
 28. Visit https://qa.orcid.org/account and follow the steps to enable two factor authentication
 29. Visit https://qa.orcid.org/signout
 30. Sign in, check that you are asked for a 2FA code